The Big Hack research into the business case for inclusive design

-The Scope Research team, partnered with Open Inclusion, have announced the results of a recent study into the spending and purchasing power of disabled people online.
+Scope partnered with Open Inclusion and Barclays Access to study the spending and purchasing power of disabled people online.
 These findings support much of the feedback we have had from disabled people adding their voices to our Big Hack Reporting Tool survey.

 How a lack of inclusive design affects spending decisions

 Half of the people surveyed who experienced problems buying goods or services through a website, app or in-store machine ended up not buying the product.
 Another 48% found a different provider and purchased their products elsewhere.

 When businesses fail disabled customers online, most will choose to abandon the purchase or find another company with a more accessible website.
 While respondents could select multiple options, these were the top responses:

 - 50% of respondents chose not to buy the item